jamsocket/plane/docs/docs/concepts.md

 ## Clusters

 Clusters refer to pools of servers that are capable of running backends.
-Each cluster is uniquely referred to by a hostname (e.g. `spawner.dev`).
-Every backend that belongs to a cluster is given a unique subdomain under that cluster’s hostname (e.g. `302d996a-6b3a-433b-a1ad-c0ad47ba1575.spawner.dev`).
+Each cluster is uniquely referred to by a hostname (e.g. `plane.dev`).
+Every backend that belongs to a cluster is given a unique subdomain under that cluster’s hostname (e.g. `302d996a-6b3a-433b-a1ad-c0ad47ba1575.plane.dev`).

-Spawner is capable of supporting multiple clusters at once, but servers that run backends (**drones**, see below) are only capable of belonging to one cluster at a time.
+Plane is capable of supporting multiple clusters at once, but servers that run backends (**drones**, see below) are only capable of belonging to one cluster at a time.

 ## Controller and Drone

-Functionally, Spawner is divided into two parts: the **controller**, and the **drone**.
+Functionally, Plane is divided into two parts: the **controller**, and the **drone**.

 The drones are the workers that run the actual backends.
-The Spawner drone codebase runs on each drone machine and is responsible for coordinating with a local Docker instance to run backends, as well as dispatching inbound traffic to the appropriate container.
+The Plane drone codebase runs on each drone machine and is responsible for coordinating with a local Docker instance to run backends, as well as dispatching inbound traffic to the appropriate container.